aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will be hungry again in one hour.
+> 🥠 Actions speak louder than fortune cookies.

-Last update: Sat Feb 28 05:24:44 2026
+Last update: Sun Mar  1 05:42:43 2026

 ### Let's play! 🎮